JonasNasimzada/LetsPlay4Emotion/README.md

 ### Model Training
 Adjust the parameter in [`train_model_binary.sh`](model/train_model_binary.sh) or [`train_model_multi.sh`](model/train_model_multi.sh) and run the code \
 More adjustable parameter is in the python code [`model_slowfast.py`](model/model_slowfast.py)

+## Acknowledgments
+This project was created as part of my bachelor thesis in cooperation with the University of Stuttgart and the Institute for Artificial Intelligence in Medicine Essen (IKIM Essen) \
+For organizational questions, please contact [Jun.Prof.
+Dr.-Ing.
+Alina Roitberg](https://aroitberg.github.io/index.html) or [Dr.-Ing.
+Constantin Seibold](https://constantinseibold.github.io).

+These implementations are based on the [FFHQ-UV](https://github.com/csbhr/FFHQ-UV) and [EMOCA](https://github.com/radekd91/emoca) repositories

+Big thanks to Jun.Prof.
+Dr.-Ing.
+Alina Roitberg and Dr.-Ing.
+Constantin Seibold for their support in the project.